top of page

 References

-Goldon, A. (2024).
-Collective Carceral Impact: An ecological framework for understanding post-carceral barriers (Doctoral capstone project).
-University of Southern California, Suzanne Dworak-Peck School of Social Work.
+Goldon, A. R. (2023).
+Collective carceral impact: An ecological framework for understanding post-carceral barriers and recidivism [Unpublished doctoral manuscript].
+University of Southern California.

 The Problem with the Traditional Approach...